Inexact Tensor Methods and Their Application to Stochastic Convex Optimization: Introduction

 \subsubsection{Tensor methods}

-To distinguish the general methods which use the derivative of the order $p$ higher than 2, we refer to them as tensor methods.
-The idea of such methods was proposed quite long ago \cite{hoffmann1978higher-order}, and accelerated methods for convex optimization were also proposed in \cite{baes2009estimate}.
+To distinguish the general methods that use the derivatives up to the order $p > 2$, we refer to them as tensor methods.
+The idea of such methods was proposed quite long ago \cite{hoffmann1978higher-order}, and accelerated tensor methods for convex optimization were proposed in \cite{baes2009estimate}.
 Recent interest to this type of methods in convex optimization was probably motivated by the lower bounds obtained in \cite{arjevani2019oracle,agarwal2017lower}.
-In \cite{nesterov2019implementable} it was shown that appropriately regularized Taylor expansion of a convex function is convex, which leads to implementability of such methods which minimize this regularized Taylor expansion.
-Accelerated tensor methods were also proposed, yet with a remaining gap between upper and lower complexity bounds.
-In the same paper the author also shows how tensor methods with $p=3$ can be implemented when one solves the auxiliary problem with Bregman projected gradient method in the relative smoothness setting.
-Near-optimal, i.e. optimal up to a logarithmic factor, tensor methods for convex optimization were recently proposed in a number of works \cite{gasnikov2018global,gasnikov2019reachability,gasnikov2019near,gasnikov2019optimal,bubeck2019near, jiang2019optimal,gasnikov2020book,nesterov2020inexact5,dvinskikh2020accelerated}.
+In \cite{nesterov2019implementable}, it was shown that appropriately regularized Taylor expansion of a convex function is also convex, which leads to implementability of such methods that minimize this regularized Taylor expansion.
+Accelerated tensor methods were also proposed in \cite{nesterov2019implementable}, yet with a remaining gap between the upper and lower complexity bounds.
+In the same paper, the author also shows how tensor methods with $p=3$ can be implemented by solving the auxiliary problem with the Bregman projected gradient method in the relative smoothness setting.
+Near-optimal, i.e. with optimal up to a logarithmic factor iteration complexity, tensor methods for convex optimization were recently proposed in a number of works \cite{gasnikov2018global,gasnikov2019reachability,gasnikov2019near,gasnikov2019optimal,bubeck2019near, jiang2019optimal,gasnikov2020book,nesterov2020inexact5,dvinskikh2020accelerated}.
 These developments allowed to propose faster second-order methods via implementing third-order methods with inexact third derivative \cite{nesterov2020superfast,kamzolov2020near,nesterov2020inexact5}, which lead to an improvement of the complexity bound from $O({\e^{-1/3.5}})$ to $O({\e^{-1/5}})$.
 Stochastic tensor methods were developed for non-convex smooth enough problems in \cite{bellavia2018adaptive,lucchi2019stochastic}.
-To the best of our knowledge, there is no analysis of tensor methods in the literature for stochastic convex smooth enough problems.
+We are not aware of an analysis of tensor methods for stochastic convex smooth enough problems.